 Ask your GP, specialist or Parkinson’s nurse to refer you to a speech therapist.
 Alternatively, you can do this yourself, by contacting the speech and language therapy department at your nearest hospital.

-If medicines aren’t controlling your symptoms, it may be worth talking to your specialist or Parkinson’s nurse about the possibility of surgery.
+If medicines aren’t controlling the symptoms, it may be worth talking to a specialist or Parkinson’s nurse about the possibility of surgery.
 However, surgery doesn’t help everyone, and some people with Parkinson’s find that their situation can’t be helped by surgery.

-Deep Brain Surgery (DBS) is the operation most often used to treat Parkinson’s.
+Deep brain stimulation (DBS) is the operation most often used to treat Parkinson’s.
 It may help you to control your movements, such as tremor and rigidity.

 In some cases it can also mean that you can reduce the amount of medicine you take.
 This, in turn may reduce the side effects the medicine causes.

-Deep Brain Surgery involves having very fine wires with electrodes at their ends implanted into your brain.
+Deep brain stimulation involves having very fine wires with electrodes at their ends implanted into your brain.
 These wires have extensions that go under the skin behind your ear, and then go down your neck.
 The ends of these extensions connect to a pulse generator that is fitted under your skin, often over or near your chest.
 (Like a pacemaker.)